Probabilistic Asynchronous Arbitrary Pattern Formation: Algorithm Details

-If by moving one robot, a configuration has a CEB-set and the robot is among the closest robots to the center of the CEB-set, we say that the configuration has a CEB-set with a \emph{shifted robot}.
+\begin{theorem} For a configuration $P$, if $\rho(P)>1$, then $CEB(P)\neq\emptyset$. \end{theorem} If by moving one robot, a configuration has a CEB-set and the robot is among the closest robots to the center of the CEB-set, we say that the configuration has a CEB-set with a \emph{shifted robot}.
 The shifted robot is the robot that we need to move to create the CEB-set.
 The configuration is seen as if the shifted robot is at its right position (\ie, the position where it has to be for the configuration to contain a CEB-set).
-The difference between the angles of this robot before and after the move (with origin $c(P)$) is called the \emph{shift angle}.
-We have the following theorem: \begin{theorem} Let $n\geq5$, and $P$ be a $n$-robot configuration that contains a CEB-set with a shifted robot.
-Let $\theta(P)$ be the smallest angle, centered at $c(P)$, between two robots in the configuration.
-If the shift angle is at most $\theta(P)/2$, then the shifted robot is unique. \end{theorem} The proof of this result is not trivial, and can be found in the appendix, due to lack of space.
-When computing the CEB-set of a configuration, all the robots can see if the CEB-set has a shifted robot (\emph{i.e.}, is not exactly equiangular or biangular, due to the misposition of one robot).
+The difference between the angles of this robot before and after the move (with origin $c(P)$) is called the \emph{shift angle}. \begin{theorem} Let $n\geq5$, and $P$ be an $n$-robot configuration that contains a CEB-set with a shifted robot.
+Let $\theta(P)$ be the smallest (non-null) angle, centered at $c(P)$, between two robots in the configuration.
+If the shift angle is at most $\theta(P)/2$, then the shifted robot is unique. \end{theorem} The proof of this result is not trivial, and can be found in the appendix.
+When computing the CEB-set of a configuration, all the robots can see if the CEB-set has a shifted robot.
 The existence of a shifted robot is crucial for our algorithm because the shift angle can be used as a persistent memory.
 In more details, if all the other robots move radially, they do not change the shift angle, so that the shifted robot can modify the shift angle to remember some information for the next activation.
 Moreover, all the other robots can see the shift angle and deduce some information from it.
-In our algorithm the shift angle is used to order the robots to make a specific move, and then, another shift angle is used to stop them.
+In our algorithm the shift angle is used to order the robots to make a specific move, and then, another shift angle is used to stop them. \textbf{Robot Election.} Let $Q$ bet the CEB-set.
+We say a robot $r_e$ is \emph{elected} if it is the shifted robot of $Q$ or if $|r_e| < \frac{7}{8}\min_{r\in Q\setminus\{r_e\}}|r|$.
+To elect a robot, each robot $r$ in $Q$ proceeds in the following way.
+If there is another robot in $Q$ that is strictly closer to the center, then $r$ does not move.
+If $r$ is not elected and is one of the closest robot (unique or not), then $r$ chooses randomly (each choice with probability $1/2$) to go toward or away from the center $c(P)$.
+If $r$ chooses to move toward the center, it moves a distance $|r|/8$.
+If $r$ chooses to move away to the center, it moves a (possible null) distance $\min\left(\frac{1}{2}\left(d-\left|r\right|\right), \frac{1}{7}|r|\right)$, where $d$ is the minimum distance to the center among robots in $P\setminus Q$ (and $d=\infty$ if $P\setminus Q=\emptyset$).
+This ensures that robots in $Q$ remain in the CEB-set in the resulting configuration.
+A robot is aware that it is elected if it is elected during its look phase.
+When a robot is aware it is elected, and is not yet the shifted robot, it moves on its circle to create a shift angle of $ \theta/8$.
+After the robot election, some robots may still be moving. \begin{lemma} The following properties hold: \emph{(i)} eventually one robot is aware it is elected with probability one, and \emph{(ii)} once a robot is aware it is elected, another robot cannot be elected. \end{lemma}